Khuselwa27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints a script that prints “Hello, World”, followed by a new line to the standard output.
+1.This script prints a script that prints “Hello, World”, followed by a new line to the standard output.
-This script prints a script that displays a confused smiley.
+2.This script prints a script that displays a confused smiley.
-This script prints the content of the /etc/passwd file.
+3.This script prints the content of the /etc/passwd file.
-This script Displays the last 10 lines.
+4.This script Displays the last 10 lines.
-This script displays the first 10 lines.
+5.This script displays the first 10 lines.
-This script prints a script that displays the third line of the file iacta.
+6.This script prints a script that displays the third line of the file iacta.
-This script prints a script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+7.This script prints a script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
-This script prints a script  that writes into the file ls_cwd_content the result of the command ls -la.
+8.This script prints a script  that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
-This script prints a script that duplicates the last line of the file iacta.
+9.This script prints a script that duplicates the last line of the file iacta.
-This script prints a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+10.This script prints a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
-This script prints a script that counts the number of directories and sub-directories in the current directory.
+11.This script prints a script that counts the number of directories and sub-directories in the current directory.
-This script prints a script that displays the 10 newest files in the current directory.
+12.This script prints a script that displays the 10 newest files in the current directory.
-This script prints a script that takes a list of words as input and prints only words that appear exactly once.
+13.This script prints a script that takes a list of words as input and prints only words that appear exactly once.
-This script Display lines containing the pattern “root” from the file /etc/passwd.
+14.This script Display lines containing the pattern “root” from the file /etc/passwd.
-This script Display the number of lines that contain the pattern “bin” in the file /etc/passwd This script Display lines containing the pattern “root” and 3 lilnes after them ink4 the file /etc/passwd.
+15.This script Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16.This script Display lines containing the pattern “root” and 3 lilnes after them ink4 the file /etc/passwd.
+17.This script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.